Biometris/LMMsolver/cran-comments.md

 ## Major release

-Addition of predict function.
-New example and further generalizations.
+Addition of options for multinomial.
+Improved documentation and examples.

 ----